 Category: Career Information

-While the role continues to focus on providing optimal maintenance, repairs and service to diesel engines, it’s undergone a shift due to new technologies, as well as an aging workforce and increased focus on eco-friendly performance.
+Wondering if diesel mechanics are still in demand?
+The answer is a resounding yes.
+The need for diesel mechanics shows zero signs of slowing down, with the career expected to grow by 8% from 2020 to 2030.
+While the role continues to focus on providing optimal maintenance, repairs and service to diesel engines, it’s undergone a shift due to new technologies, an aging workforce and increased focus on eco-friendly performance.

-In 10 years, driverless trucks could be a staple on roadways across the U.S. In fact, some companies, like Daimler, have already launched semi-autonomous trucks, while Caterpillar® has developed driverless trucks for mining operations, which are in use in Australia.
+In 10 years, driverless trucks could be a staple on roadways across the U.S. Some companies, like Daimler, have already launched semi-autonomous trucks, while Caterpillar has developed driverless trucks for mining operations, which are in use in Australia.
 For diesel mechanics, this shift to automation translates to changes in your responsibilities.
 Now, you’ll also expand your knowledge of vehicle electronics, which are an essential component in driverless vehicles.

-As more baby boomers retire, it’s leading to a shortage in many industries and careers — especially the skilled trades.
-Analysts predict that the industry will need 67,000 diesel mechanics by 2022 to replace retired technicians, as well as an additional 75,000 to accommodate the career’s growth.
+As more baby boomers retire, many skilled trade industries are experiencing severe worker shortages.
+This trend is also affecting diesel mechanic careers.
+Analysts predict that there will be about 28,100 new job openings for diesel mechanics each year for the next 10 years to replace workers who will be retiring.
 This demand is excellent news for those looking for work as a diesel mechanic.
 Companies are also introducing partnership and scholarship programs to match the increased need for diesel mechanics.

-A diesel engine offers several benefits over a gasoline-powered vehicle, including improved durability, safety and fuel efficiency.
-In fact, diesel engines can convert 45 to 50 percent of their energy to fuel, in comparison to the 30 percent posted by gasoline engines.
+As noted above, a diesel engine offers several benefits over a gasoline-powered vehicle, including improved durability, safety and fuel efficiency.
+In fact, diesel engines can convert 45 to 50% of fuel energy to power, outclassing the 30% posted by gasoline engines.
+The demand for more efficient diesel engines is growing.
 As a result, more companies and manufacturers are looking toward equipping their vehicles or machinery with a diesel engine, again supporting the increased demand for diesel mechanics.

 Plan for Your Future With NMC